oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/storage/_index.md

 #### Verify the PV and PVC objects

-You can use this command to verify the persistent volume was created, note that the `Status` field should have the value `Bound`, indicating the that persistent volume has been claimed:
+You can use this command to verify the persistent volume was created.
+Note that the `Status` field should have the value `Bound`, indicating the that persistent volume has been claimed:

 ```